ajsmiley/get_next_line/README.md

 # get_next_line
-Read a line given by a file descriptor
+This project requires that you create a function that can read data from a file descriptor without knowing its size before reading it.